Swing Gate Infant School and Nursery

 Friday

-Shared reading; Friday 8th - all welcome
+Shared reading; Friday 14th

-Word aware words: fragile special
+Word aware words: creak peering

-Show and tell: something fragile or special
+Show and tell: boats (facts, toys or pictures)

 Class letter: click hereFree Cartoon Letter Cliparts, Download Free Cartoon Letter ...